 We just finished our second year of being a Student Spaceflight Experiment Program (SSEP) school.
 Our students from last year have the chance to go to the Smithsonian and present the findings of their experiment.
 In the summer of 2019, a group of four young ladies from Mission 12 journeyed with their chaperones and gave their presentation under the tail of the Space Shuttle Discovery.
 We hope to take our new group of winners from Mission 13 (again all young ladies) to Washington DC to present in the summer of 2020 but we need the help of the community and business to send them.
-We are asking for donations (totaling $7837.54) to send our science delegates and required chaperones to Washington, DC in 2019 to the annual SSEP National Conference at the Smithsonian National Air and Space Museum.
+We are asking for donations (totaling $7837.54) to send our science delegates and required chaperones to Washington, DC in 2020 to the annual SSEP National Conference at the Smithsonian National Air and Space Museum.
 There, they will formally present their experiment designs and results to their peers.

-If you would like to help send our team of four sixth grade scientists and required chaperones to Washington, DC, please contact Principal Dave Whitmore at John Muir Middle School at (559) 992.8886.
+If you would like to help send our team of five scientists and required chaperones to Washington, DC, please contact Principal Dave Whitmore at John Muir Middle School at (559) 992.8886.
 You can also donate online at our JMMS Wildcat Webstore.
 Thank you for your consideration and donations.

 The SSEP is about immersing and engaging students and their teachers in every facet of real science - on the high frontier - so that students can be scientists and experience science firsthand.
 SSEP is not a simulation—it is real!